FarzanehSoltanzadeh/Spotify/README.md

 The following inquiries were systematically examined:

-- Investigation of the Top Five Albums of Each Artist Based on Popularity
+- Investigation of the Top 5 Albums of Each Artist Based on Popularity
 - Examination of Popular Literary Genres: Patterns and Influences
+- Identifying the Top 5 Popular Artists within Each Subgenre
 - A Comparative Study of the Top 10 Chart-Topping Songs across Distinct Musical Categories
 - Exploration of the Top 10 Most Popular Artists Segregated by Genre
-- Comparative Analysis of Noteworthy Album Releases: Unveiling Distinctive Attributes of Five Select Albums from the Current Year
+- Comparative Analysis of Noteworthy Album Releases: Unveiling Distinctive Attributes of 5 Select Albums from the Current Year
 - Scrutiny of the Ten Most Profoundly Expressive Lyricists in the Artistic Domain
 - Profiling the Annual Distribution of Artist Activity through the Aggregation of Total Song Counts
 - Delving into Musical Trends: An Appraisal of the Leading 10 Songs' Popularity, Both Explicit and Implicit in Content